Online Competitive Influence Maximization: Experiments

 \section{Experiments}

-\textbf{Datasets and settings.} To validate our theoretical findings, we conduct experiments on two real-world datasets widely used in the influence maximization literature.
+\textbf{Datasets and settings.} To validate our theoretical findings, we conduct experiments on two real-world datasets widely used in the influence maximization literature, with detailed statistics summarized in Table~\ref{tab:dataset}.
 First, we use the Yahoo!
 Search Marketing Advertiser Bidding Data\footnote{https://webscope.sandbox.yahoo.com} (denoted as Yahoo-Ad), which contains a bipartite graph between $1,000$ keywords and $10,475$ advertisers.
-Every entry in the original Yahoo-Ad dataset is a 4-tuple, which represents “keyword-id” bidden by “advertiser-id” at “time-stamp” with “price”.
+Every entry in the original Yahoo-Ad dataset is a 4-tuple, which represents a “keyword-id” bid by “advertiser-id” at “time-stamp” with “price”.
 We extract advertiser-ids and keyword-ids as nodes, and add an edge if the advertiser bids the keyword at least once.
 Each edge shows the "who is interested in what" relationship.
+This dataset will contain $11,475$ nodes and $52,567$ edges.
 The motivation of this experiment is to select a set of keywords that is maximally associated to advertisers, which is useful for the publisher to promote keywords to advertisers.
-We then consider the DM network~\cite{tang2009social} with 679 nodes representing researchers and $3,374$ edges representing collaborations between them.
+We then consider the DM network~\citep{tang2009social} with 679 nodes representing researchers and $3,374$ edges representing collaborations between them.
 We simulate a researcher asking others (i.e., $S_A$) to spread her ideas while her competitor (i.e., $S_B$) promotes a competing proposal.
-We summarize the detailed statistics in Table~\ref{tab:dataset}.

 We set the parameters of our experiments as the following.
-For the edge weights, Yahoo-Ad uses the weighted cascade method~\cite{kempe2003maximizing}, i.e. $p(s,t)=1/deg_{-}(s)$, where $deg_{-}(s)$ is the in-degree of node $s$, and weights for DM are obtained by the learned edge parameters from~\citet{tang2009social}.
-For the Bayesian regret, we set a prior distribution of $\mu_e \sim Beta(5w_e, 5(1-w_e))$, where $w_e$ is the true edge weight as specified above.
+For the edge weights, Yahoo-Ad uses the weighted cascade method~\citep{kempe2003maximizing}, i.e. $p(s,t)=1/deg_{-}(s)$, where $deg_{-}(s)$ is the in-degree of node $s$, and weights for DM are obtained by the learned edge parameters from ~\citep{tang2009social}.
+For Bayesian regrets, we set a prior distribution of $\mu_e \sim Beta(5w_e, 5(1-w_e))$, where $w_e$ is the true edge weight as specified above.